Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:DecomissionStage: The stage in the lifecycle where the AI system is being decomissioned as part of retirement
+ai:DecommissionStage: The stage in the lifecycle where the AI system is being decommissioned as part of retirement

 go to full definition